neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 `MESA_DISK_CACHE_SINGLE_FILE=0 __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1`

-#### (Pre-Emptive Workaround) Black Screen/GPU crash on launch since Title Update 1
+#### Black Screen/GPU crash on launch since Title Update 1

-Monster Hunter Wilds announced that it's updating DirectStorage in it's "Free Title Update 1".
+Monster Hunter Wilds updated DirectStorage in it's "Free Title Update 1" to version 1.2.3.
-It's currently on version 1.2.2, the only newer version is 1.2.3 which causes a GPU crash on Mesa on some systems at the time of writing.
+DirectStorage 1.2.3 which causes a GPU crash on Mesa on some systems at the time of writing.

-If this behavior still happens on release, the only solution is to roll back to [DirectStorage 1.2.2](https://www.nuget.org/packages/Microsoft.Direct3D.DirectStorage/1.2.2).
+The only solution is to roll back to [DirectStorage 1.2.2](https://www.nuget.org/packages/Microsoft.Direct3D.DirectStorage/1.2.2).
 The direct link to the nupkg is [here](https://www.nuget.org/api/v2/package/Microsoft.Direct3D.DirectStorage/1.2.2).

 Extract the nupkg as a zip file, and copy `native/bin/x64/dstorage.dll` and `native/bin/x64/dstoragecore.dll` to the game installation directory.